 Of course, when you are dealing with sensitive documentation such as certificates and identification, fraud is a serious issue.
 You don’t want your certificate or its translation to fall into the wrong hands.

-What this means is that I will usually request the hard copy of your certificate to be send directly to me by recorded delivery.
-I then return it to you along to the translated copy, which prevents someone from separating and then using them.
+This means I usually request the hard copy of your certificate to be send directly to me by recorded delivery.
+I then return it to you along with the translation, which prevents someone from separating and then using them.

 How much will it all cost?

-- Is the certificate in digital or hard-copy format, and what format it is.
+- If the certificate in digital or hard-copy format, and what format it is.

 - The number of words, or if this is difficult to calculate, the number of pages and density of type.